 6 CRUISING MYTHS BUSTED

 Sure, on larger ships you may find scores of tourists in loud shirts lining up by the hundreds to descend upon some unsuspecting town but that’s not your only cruising option.
-If you’ve written off cruising because being on a ship with several hundred, if not thousands, is enough to make you run for the hills, you’re sorely missing out.
+If you’ve written off cruising because being on a ship with many hundreds, if not thousands, is enough to make you run for the hills, you’re sorely missing out.
+Let’s bust some of those myths out there!

 Myth #1 – There are thousands of people

 Incorrect.
-Yes, you can cruise on ships that take thousands, but there are also a number of small ships that take just 100 or 200 people.
-Cruise lines such as Silversea, Ponant, National Geographic Lindblad, Windstar etc take just 100-500 passengers so waiting for hours to disembark just doesn’t happen.
+Yes, you can cruise on ships that take thousands, but there are also a number of small ships that take just 50- 200 people.
+Cruise lines such as Ponant, Coral Expeditions, Silversea, Windstar, Lindblad National Geographic etc take less than 500 passengers (some take just 72!) so the masses of people and waiting for hours to disembark just doesn’t happen.
 They offer excellent crew-to-passenger ratios too with crew who will remember your name and your favourite drink, so you’re never just a number.

 Myth #2 – Cruises are just for the elderly